-For any questions, please feel free to contact her at firstname.lastname@example.org
+For any questions redgarding our summerschool, please feel free to contact the study coordinator at email@example.com

 Fabio Del Frate